 Republican wants to require national anthem in Wisconsin

 MADISON, Wis.
-(AP) — The national anthem would have to be played before all sporting events at Lambeau Field, the Fiserv Forum and all other Wisconsin venues that have received taxpayer money under a bill introduced Thursday in the state Legislature by a Republican lawmaker.
+(AP) — The national anthem would have to be played before all sporting events held at Wisconsin venues that received any public funding, from Green Bay Packers games at Lambeau Field to beer league softball games at local parks, under a bill that a Republican lawmaker introduced Thursday.

-The proposal from Sen. Patrick Testin, of Stevens Point, comes after the Dallas Mavericks did not play “The Star-Spangled Banner” before home games earlier this season.
-Mavericks owner Mark Cuban agreed to play the national anthem after the NBA reiterated its policy to include the song.
+The sweeping proposal from state Sen. Patrick Testin, of Stevens Point, comes after the Dallas Mavericks did not play “The Star-Spangled Banner” before home games earlier this season.
+Mavericks owner Mark Cuban agreed to play the national anthem after the NBA reiterated its policy to require the song.

 “Hearing ‘The Star-Spangled Banner' at a sporting event reminds us that despite our differences, we have something in common — we are Americans,” Testin said in a statement announcing his bill.
 “This tradition traces its roots back more than a century – even pre-dating the song’s adoption as the national anthem.
 It’s a practice that unites us, and I believe it’s worth preserving.”

-The bill simply says that no sporting event may be held in a venue constructed at least in part with public money unless the national anthem is played or sung.
-There are no penalties for violating the requirement.
+The bill simply says that, “No sporting event may be held in a venue the construction of which was financed at least in part from moneys contributed by a state agency or local governmental unit unless the event is preceded by the playing or singing of the national anthem.”

+“Sporting event” is not defined, raising the question of whether the anthem would have to be sung every time someone gets together for a pickup game of football at the city park or plays a softball game on a municipal field.

 Testin said veterans groups the Wisconsin American Legion and VFW Department of Wisconsin support the measure, which would have to pass the GOP-controlled Legislature and be signed by Democratic Gov. Tony Evers before becoming law.